AMN-SHK/UnibotFM/data/nlu.md

 - available facility
 - can i get to know what are the available travelling facilities in the campus
 - What all facilities do you have
+- list of facilities
+- list of facilities provided by college
+- college facilities
+- ucoe facilities
+- special facilities
+- privileges

 ## intent:hostel
-- Is there any hostel or staying facility available in or near the college?
+- Is there any hostel or staying facility available in or near the college
 - does college have hostel
 - does college provide accomodation
 - Hostel in College
 - Girls hostel
 - Boys hostel
 - Hostel Facility in college
+- Are there are rooms to stay on rent around the campus
+- college hostel
+- hostel
+- is hostel available
+- hostel facility

 ## intent:locker_facility
 - Is [locker](facility_type) facility provided?
 - Does college has [lockers](facility_type)
 - Does college provide [lockers](facility_type)
 - [Locker](facility_type) Facility in College
+- lockers avilable
+- lockers
+- lockers facility available
+- storage facility
+- are there lockers available

 ## intent:wifi_facility
 - Does college provide [wifi](facility_type)?